Tirupati Municipal Corporation: Timeline

+List of Mayors

 Civic administration

 The area of Tirupati Municipal Corporation was 16.59 km2, when it was formed as a corporation.
 The present area after expansion is 27.44 km2.
-The corporation population as per the 2011 census was 374,260. the present commissioner of the corporation is Anupama Anjali IAS.
+The corporation population as per the 2011 census was 374,260. the present commissioner of the corporation is Mrs. N Mourya IAS.

 Functions

 Tirupati Municipal Corporation is created for the following functions: